rland93/msutherland/content/posts/misc/lynn-conway.md

 Lynn Conway, [4].

-Incredible, visionary stuff.
+Visionary stuff, more true today than in 1979.
 For another century of technosocial change, we owe you, Lynn.

 ---